Salmon Cobb Salad ~ a twist on a classic main course salad that proves that salad can complete with tacos or pizza any night of the week!

 Instructions

-- Make sure your greens are rinsed and dried.
+- Make sure your greens are rinsed and thoroughly dried.
 Add them to a large wide salad bowl.

 - Add the salmon to the center of the bowl.
 Surround it with the crumbled bacon, eggs, sliced onions (separate the rings as you add them) cheese, tomatoes, and avocado.